sergiotaborda/lense-lang/docs/content/containerLiterals.md

 ## Tuples

 Tuples are similar to sequences, but each index has its own type.
 Tuples also are fundamental types in Lense.
-Structuraly a Tuple is node in a linked-list kind of structure.
+Structurally a Tuple is a node in a linked-list kind of structure.
 But Tuples are not Sequences, eventhought they are ``Iterable<Any>``
 The syntax is similar to Sequences.

 ~~~~brush: lense